What is Influenza (Flu) Surveillance?

-Influenza (flu) surveillance allows DHEC and the CDC to see what impact flu is having on the health of residents.
-Surveillance helps us to:
+Flu surveillance allows DHEC and the Centers for Disease Control and Prevention (CDC) to see what impact flu is having on the health of residents.
+Learn more about how surveillance helps us.

-- Determine whether the influenza virus is what is causing flu-like symptoms (Sometimes other conditions have influenza-like symptoms but are not influenza.);
+- Determine whether the flu virus is what is causing flu-like symptoms (Sometimes other conditions have flu-like symptoms but are not flu);

-- Understand which new flu viruses are circulating in South Carolina (The types of influenza virus that infect people often change from one flu season to the next.);
+- Understand which new flu viruses are circulating in South Carolina (The types of flu virus that infect people often change from one flu season to the next.);

-- Tell us when the influenza virus first appears in the state and also when it decreases;
+- Tell us when the flu virus first appears in the state and also when it decreases;

-- Determine where in the state the influenza virus is circulating; and
+- Determine where in the state the flu virus is circulating; and

 - Understand what types of vaccines are most likely to succeed the following year.

-In South Carolina, influenza surveillance consists of several components.
-Each component provides different types of information about influenza; together, they create a solid overview of influenza activity in the state.
+In South Carolina, flu surveillance consists of several components.
+Each component provides different types of information about flu; together, they create a complete overview of flu activity in the state.

 Visit the Center for Disease Control and Prevention's (CDC) website for national statistics on flu.